 Why Should I Microchip My Dog?

-Traditional dog ID tags that hang from a collar are a common sense line of defense, however dog ID tags can easily become separated from your dog.
+Traditional dog ID tags that hang from a collar are a common sense line of defense, however, dog ID tags can easily become separated from your dog.
 In cases of dog theft, a dog ID tag is the first thing a thief will discard.
-However, a microchip for dogs is a permanent solution that ensures your dog can be properly identified by a veterinarian or animal shelter, and reunited with you.
+However, a microchip for dogs is a permanent solution that ensures your dog can be properly identified by a veterinarian or animal shelter and reunited with you.

 What Is A Dog Microchip?

 A dog microchip comes preloaded in a sterile applicator and is injected under the loose skin between the shoulder blades.
 Although there is no universally agreed upon location, a dog microchip is usually implanted between the shoulder blades.
 At approximately 12mm long, it is about the same size as a grain of rice.
 When performed by a veterinary professional, implanting a dog microchip takes a few seconds and is relatively painless.
 Once the microchip is implanted under the skin, it will remain for the entirety of your dog's lifetime.
-It is important to understand that a dog microchip is not a GPS device providing real time tracking capabilities.
+It is important to understand that a dog microchip is not a GPS device providing real-time tracking capabilities.
 Rather, a dog microchip is a Radio Frequency Identification (RFID) device.

 A microchip for dogs hurts about as much as having blood drawn.
 The needle required for the injection causes a pinch during dog microchipping procedures.
 Because it is only a momentary injection, no local or general anesthetic is required.

-Does Microchipping Dogs Replace Dog ID Tags?
+Should Microchipping Dogs Replace Dog ID Tags?

 Dog ID tags are the first line of defense in locating and identifying a lost animal.
 However, microchipping dogs is the second and in some ways more important line of defense for your dog.
-This is because microchipping dogs ensures that your pet's identification is never lost, stolen, removed or compromised in any way.
-If your dog becomes lost and is found by someone else, the pet can be scanned by a near veterinarian or shelter to see if the pet is microchipped.
+This is because microchipping dogs ensures that your pet's identification is never lost, stolen, removed, or compromised in any way.
+If your dog becomes lost and is found by someone else, the pet can be scanned by a nearby veterinarian or shelter to see if the pet is microchipped.

 Will My Personal Information Be Accessible Through The Dog Microchip?